knutin/elli/README.md

 throughput, low latency HTTP API.
 If robustness and performance is more important than a wide feature set, then `elli` might be for you.

-It is used in production at Wooga.
+Elli is used in production at Wooga.

 ## About